Finn lives in California's central valley. He enjoys writing food reviews.

 Full pieces of white meat chicken in a crispy breading will satisfy your appetite, and the sauce will fill your kitchen with the most pleasant aroma.

 For the most part, this is an easy meal to prepare.
-You will need:
+You will need the following:

-- Frying or baking pan, depending upon how you want to cook it
+- Frying or baking pan, depending on how you want to cook it

 - Oil or cooking spray